ElementsProject/lightning/doc/HACKING.md

 * bitcoin/ - bitcoin script, signature and transaction routines.
   - Not a complete set, but enough for our purposes.

-* external/ - external libararies from other sources
+* external/ - external libraries from other sources
   - libsodium - encryption library (should be replaced soon with built-in)
   - libwally-core - bitcoin helper library
   - secp256k1 - bitcoin curve encryption library within libwally-core